tusharsadhwani/blog/src/pages/post/ast.md

 - Storing the attributes specific to itself, (for example, an `If` node that represents an if-statement might need a `condition` attribute, which is an expression that evaluates to `true` or `false`.
 The if statement's body will only run when `condition` ends up being `true`.
 - Defining what children the node can have.
 (In our `If` node's case, it should have a `body`, that is a list of statements.)

+> In Python's case, the AST nodes also hold their exact location in the source code.
+You can find out from where in the Python file a node came from, by checking the `lineno` and `col_offset` parameters.

 Let's see the concrete example of this if statement, in Python's AST representation.

 For this source code: